OpenBusinessAPI/doc/index.md

 ---
+Title : OpenBusinessAPI
 Description: OpenBusinessAPI project is to offer an standard API to access business documents like invoices
+Order: 0001
 ---

 # OBAPI

-For the moment the early first draft is on our git repository : https://inligit.fr/obapi/doc

-Please have a look at our Idea, Mission & Main goal of that project...
+Please have a look at our [Idea, Mission & Main goals](?idea) for that nice project...